 Having money in savings puts you in control of your borrowing choices.
 If you have $1,000 in savings and you need to purchase something for $1,000, you can confidently put it on your credit card, knowing there’s no risk for you.
 You can pay that balance the following month, and that substantial purchase will go on your repayment history and improve your credit score.

 So how can you save money every month with an installment loan?
 You might be able to consolidate other, smaller loans, using a large loan with a lower interest rate.
 Some lenders have debt consolidation programs specifically tailored to this situation.
 Credit card debt consolidation is very common.
 Lenders offer to “buy” that debt from you, consolidating it into a single larger loan with lower monthly payments and a lower interest rate.

 This might conflict with our first point of diversifying your credit, so that’s something you’ll have to weigh.

 So yes, an installment loan can help improve your credit.
-At Helix by Lead Bank, we want our customers and potential customers to be as educated as possible about the borrowing process, its effects on a credit score, and the responsibilities it carries.
+At Helix, we want our customers and potential customers to be as educated as possible about the borrowing process, its effects on a credit score, and the responsibilities it carries.
 Check back here often for more helpful information about loans, credit, and the road to financial stability.

 If you need a personal loan, apply with Helix today.
 The application process takes just five minutes.
 You’ll receive a decision instantly, and if you’re approved, you’ll see the money in your bank account within one business day.
 With timely repayment of your personal loan, you’ll begin to see a positive improvement in your credit score.